ivuorinen/starred/README.md

 - [pbakaus/impeccable](https://github.com/pbakaus/impeccable) - The design language that makes your AI harness better at design.
 - [peachananr/onepage-scroll](https://github.com/peachananr/onepage-scroll) - Create an Apple-like one page scroller website (iPhone 5S website) with One Page Scroll plugin
 - [philsturgeon/awesome-earth](https://github.com/philsturgeon/awesome-earth) - "What can I do about the climate crisis?"
 Here are 326 things you can do.
-- [pietheinstrengholt/rssmonster](https://github.com/pietheinstrengholt/rssmonster) - Google Reader inspired self-hosted RSS reader written in VueJS with an Express NodeJS backend.
-RSSMonster is compatible with the Fever API.
+- [pietheinstrengholt/rssmonster](https://github.com/pietheinstrengholt/rssmonster) - Modern, self-hosted RSS reader with smart folders, powerful search, and a clean three-pane reading experience.
+Built with Vue and Express.
 - [pistazie/cdk-dia](https://github.com/pistazie/cdk-dia) - Automated diagrams of CDK provisioned infrastructure
 - [pjeby/tag-wrangler](https://github.com/pjeby/tag-wrangler) - Rename, merge, toggle, and search tags from the Obsidian tag pane
 - [projectdiscovery/nuclei-templates](https://github.com/projectdiscovery/nuclei-templates) - Community curated list of templates for the nuclei engine to find security vulnerabilities.